Saini-Lakshay/nested-checkbox/README.md

 This app includes a nested checkbox component that takes data(example below) and an onChange function(as a callback function) as the parameters same as an <input /> element of a form.

+To access an example with below provided dummy data visit : <a href="https://saini-lakshay.github.io/nested-checkbox/">here</a>

 # States of Checkbox